svlada/svlada.github.io/posts/websphere-maven-spring-project.md

 **Sub-module: app-ear**

-WAR module (`app-webapp`) needs to be included in the list of EAR dependencies.
+The WAR module (app-webapp) must be included in the list of EAR dependencies.

 ```java
 <dependencies>